Books about Managing Your Money.

 4. The Millionaire Next Door by Thomas J. Stanley and William D. Danko

 It’s not easy and it takes planning and sacrifice, but it is possible!
 I love the motivation that this book gives me to reach my dreams!
+Anything is possible!

 5. Money Master the Game by Tony Robbins

 My favorite parts of this book is when Tony Robbins shares his knowledge about investing.
 Investing can feel a little intimidating to the beginner (or is that just me….), but he teaches it in a way that is not only easy to understand but practical to implement.
+After I read this book I felt like I could actually start investing with confidence!

 6. Complete Guide to Money by Dave Ramsey

-Another amazing book from the great Dave Ramsey.
+Here is another great book from the great Dave Ramsey.
 I like to think of the Complete Guide to Money as your guidebook for the popular baby steps taught in Total Money Makeover.

 7. The Little Book of Common Sense Investing by John C. Bogle